LunCol/OH4L/README.md

 # OH4L
-An algorithmic implementation of the traveling salesman problem augmented with additional constraints.
+An algorithmic implemented of the traveling salesman problem augmented with additional constraints.
 ~~~

 Implimented in C++.